klee/klee.github.io/publications.md

 title: Publications
 subtitle: Publications and Systems Using KLEE
 slug: publications
-lead: Below you can find a list of papers that use or extend KLEE.
-Papers are listed in chronological order.
+lead: Below you can find a list of papers and systems that either use or extend KLEE.
+They are listed in chronological order.
 ---

+If you have used or extended KLEE and would like to have your paper listed here, please email [klee-dev-owner](mailto:klee-dev-owner@imperial.ac.uk) or [c.cadar@imperial.ac.uk](mailto:c.cadar@imperial.ac.uk)).

 1. [KLEE: Unassisted and Automatic Generation of High-Coverage Tests for Complex Systems Programs](http://www.doc.ic.ac.uk/~cristic/papers/klee-osdi-08.pdf)
   Cristian Cadar, Daniel Dunbar, Dawson Engler